gregmuller/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/yc2bQ44.png" height="80%" width="80%"/>
 <br />
 <br />
 (Setting Up DHCP Server) Click "Add Roles and Features" Select "DHCP" checkbox and install.
 Set the DHCP Scope by selecting "Tools" and "DHCP".
 Click on the server and select "New Scope".
 Name it 172.16.0.100-200 as this is the range.
 24 for the length.
 255.255.255.0 for the subnet mask.
-172.16.0.1 for the IP address and click "Add":  <br/>
+172.16.0.1 for the IP address and click "Add".
+Authorize the server and hit refresh:  <br/>
 <img src="https://i.imgur.com/ARngqLk.png" height="80%" width="80%"/>
 <br />
 <br />